FORGOT YOUR DETAILS?

 We checked into B&B L'Abri a renovated farmhouse, clean and modern with enough space to spread out and prep for three days of splitboarding.
 Ettore and photographer Pierre Lucianaz joined us for the whole stretch as they showed us around their home terrain.

 Day two brought a bigger mission and heavier weather.
 We skinned kilometers up a drainage and reached the ridge in full whiteout.
 Visibility was poor and avy danger was still high, so we had to keep it disciplined with one rider at a time until finding better light and lower angled terrain.
 Nothing heroic was ridden, just solid turns, small features, and making the most of imperfect conditions.
-A reminder that you do not need to ride steep and complex lines to have fun enjoy good company.
+A reminder that you do not need to ride steep and complex lines to have fun and enjoy good company.

 Our final day in Italy was focused on finding good snow in forested terrain, north-facing aspects, mellow lines, and capturing photos.
 With a sharp guide, a great photographer, and a crew that knew how to move in the mountains, Italy delivered exactly what we came for: quality splitboarding, unreal food, and even better company.

-Photos by: Pierre Lucianaz
+Photos By: Pierre Lucianaz

 Hochfügen, Austria: Shops 1st Try & the NR Pro Debut